-In case you were in a cave for the last few years I have a news flash for you: Michael Jackson is still dead.
+In case you were in a cave for the last five years I have a news flash for you: Michael Jackson is still dead.

 Michael Jackson’s death sparked different reactions for different people, but for myself I choose to remember the good times and not the ones where he had a pet monkey, or hung that kid Blanket over the fire escape, or bleached his skin or slept in an air chamber, or…you get the point.

 I first saw the Thriller music video when I was nine.
-We didn’t have MTV, or cable, or a VCR so I had to stay up until midnight to watch Friday Night Videos on NBC.
-Big mistake.
+We didn’t have MTV, cable or a VCR back then, so I had to stay up until midnight to watch Friday Night Videos on NBC.
+Uhhhh, BIG mistake.
 And you all know the part I’m talking about: at the beginning when Michael’s like half werewolf and yells at his girlfriend.
 “GO AWAY!” and then chases her through the woods.

 I know a lot of peeps like the Thriller dance by those inmates in the Phillipines, but my favorite parody of the Thriller video was done Bollywood style by a bunch of crazy dancers from India.